grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 [TODO]{.mark}

-- try catch for function/ctor arguments
-- omiting public / access specifier when deriving; struct vs class
-- (void)0 to force ; for macros
 - base template classes and the need for this-> or Base
 - #line and file renaming
 - =default on implementation